frontendpatterns/frontendpatterns.dev/src/content/patterns/documentation-as-code.md

 ## Solution

-Apply the Documentation as Code pattern by maintaining documentation alongside code with version control and automated publishing workflows, and reinforce it with concise examples or tests.
+Maintain documentation alongside code with version control and automated publishing workflows.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.